 Key Stage 4 Options

-Please download a copy of our Key Stage 4 Options Guide for September 2017.
+Please download a copy of our Key Stage 4 Options Guide for GCSEs Starting in September 2020

 Information regarding GCSE grades

 Students taking GCSEs in England this summer (2017) will receive a mixture of number and letter grades.
 English language, English literature and maths are the first subjects to use the new system, with most other subjects adopting numbers by 2019.
 Eventually all GCSEs taken in England will receive numerical grades.

 9 things to know about the new GCSE grades

 - GCSEs in England are being reformed and will be graded with a new scale from 9 to 1, with 9 being the highest grade.

 - New GCSE content will be more challenging.

 - Fewer grade 9s will be awarded than A*s.

 - English language, English literature and maths will be the first to be graded from 9 to 1 in 2017.

 - Another 20 subjects will have 9 to 1 grading in 2018, with most others following in 2019.
 During this transition, students will receive a mixture of letter and number grades.